 8. Learn from how we act as parents

 As their first teachers, kids look up to us and learn from our behaviour.
 By role modelling an equal, unbiased relationship with your partner or friends, your daughters will see that gender really is irrelevant in the modern home.
-Regardless of whether your family has a stay-at-home mum, stay-at-home dad or two working parents, make sure to share the housework, childcare and other roles (like nappy changing, cooking, cleaning and lawn-mowing).
+Regardless of whether your family has a stay-at-home mum, stay-at-home dad or two working parents, make sure to share the housework, childcare and other roles (like nappy changing, cooking and cleaning).
 Empower your girls by teaching them conventionally male jobs (like fixing a leaking tap or hanging a painting) as well as how to make a mean lasagne.

 9. Never lose sight of who you are

 Life doesn’t end when you become a mum.
 Teach your daughters that being a mum and a career woman are not mutually exclusive.
 Tell them they’ll continue to be brilliant, independent women with hopes and dreams.
 They’ll just have more love in their hearts!

 To really dig deep into female empowerment, we turned to Ramita Anand for some sound advice.
 Ramita is the founder of Elevate.RA – an educational mentoring service designed to empower young girls to help them lead remarkable lives.
 She has over 15 years of experience working with students in classrooms and in one-on-one settings.
 In addition to her hands-on work, she frequently speaks and writes about learning differences, the benefits of mentorship, girls’ empowerment, and more.
 Here are her tips on teaching five critical skills that our girls need to develop in order to grow into the future leaders we can be proud of…

 Encourage girls to look inwards to accept themselves, and the things that make them unique.
 A great way to start is by highlighting and celebrating any achievement, big or small.
 This helps stop the cycle of comparison and increases their confidence so they can learn how to accept and love themselves.